Language

 UV3.0 - 4.0V20 mA

-Select an LED color to auto-fill the forward voltage, or choose Custom to enter manually
+Select an LED Color to auto-fill the forward voltage, or choose Custom to enter it manually

-The Recommended E24 value (higher) is safer — it results in slightly lower current through the LED
+The Recommended E24 value (higher) is safer — it lets slightly less current through the LED

-For parallel LEDs, each LED gets its own resistor to ensure equal current distribution
+For parallel LEDs, give each LED its own resistor for even current distribution

-Check the wattage hint to ensure your resistor can handle the power dissipation
+Check the wattage hint to make sure your resistor can handle the power

 Want to learn more?
 Read documentation →